-24 1.
-Introduction and scientific motivation
+1 Introduction and scientific motivation

 This paper is based on material presented in my Christiaan Huygens medal lecture at the 2021 meeting of the European Geosciences Union.
-The original lecture was called "Perspicacity...and a degree of good fortune: opportunities for exploring the natural word".
+The original lecture was called "Perspicacity... and a degree of good fortune: opportunities for exploring the natural word".
 This title was inspired by Christiaan Huygens' own words reflecting on scientific progress in 1687:

-"...difficulties...cannot be overcome except by starting from experiments... much hard work remains to be done and one needs not only great perspicacity but often a degree of good fortune".
+...difficulties... cannot be overcome except by starting from experiments... much hard work remains to be done and one needs not only great perspicacity but often a degree of good fortune.
 (Huygens, 1687)

-33 Huygen's contention that both luck and insight are a critical combination in scientific progress was far-sighted.
-It feels 34 especially relevant to experimental atmospheric science, in which the circumstances are entirely beyond the control 35 of the experimenter.
-This paper describes some attempts to confront this and other challenges in exploring electrical 36 properties of the lower atmosphere, with a particular focus on measuring the electric charge associated with extensive 37 layer clouds.
-Unlike thunderclouds, which can separate substantial charges, the charge on layer clouds (e.g. stratus or 38 stratocumulus clouds) is very weak and hence the signals to be investigated are small.
-Layer clouds are, however, 39 relatively abundant, and play a role in the electrical balance within the Earth's atmosphere (Harrison et al, 2020) as 40 well as in the energy balance of the climate system.
-To investigate them, sensors, instruments, platforms and the 41 interpretation of indirect or related measurements are all required.
+Huygen's contention that both luck and insight are a critical combination in scientific progress was far-sighted.
+It feels especially relevant to experimental atmospheric science, in which the circumstances are entirely beyond the control of the experimenter.
+This paper describes some attempts to confront this and other challenges in exploring electrical properties of the lower atmosphere, with a particular focus on measuring the electric charge associated with extensive layer clouds.
+Unlike thunderclouds, which can separate substantial charges, the charge on layer clouds (e.g. stratus or stratocumulus clouds) is very weak, and hence the signals to be investigated are small.
+Layer clouds are, however, relatively abundant, and play a role in the electrical balance within the Earth's atmosphere (Harrison et al., 2020) as well as in the energy balance of the climate system.
+To investigate them, sensors, instruments, platforms and the interpretation of indirect or related measurements are all required.

-43 Progress in making related instruments and measurements is described here, with co-workers at the University of 44 Reading.
-This programme has applied modern electronic methods to one of the oldest experimental topics in 45 atmospheric science.
-New measurements aloft have been obtained by enhancing standard meteorological balloon 46 systems and, more recently, by instrumenting uncrewed aircraft.
-This paper describes the principles of the 47 measurement technology (section 2), the application to extensive layer clouds (section 3), and reviews the applications 48 beyond atmospheric electricity, to radioactivity, space weather, turbulence, dust electrification and optical cloud 49 detection (section 4).
-The overall findings concerning layer clouds are summarised in section 5, with general 50 conclusions on the value of the enhanced radiosonde strategy given in section 6.
-Initially, to provide context and 51 motivation with which to close this introductory section, early historical developments in atmospheric electricity and 52 electrostatics are briefly described, followed by outlining the scientific questions around the possible relationship 53 between space weather, ionisation and clouds.
+Progress in making related instruments and measurements is described here, with co-workers at the University of Reading.
+This programme has applied modern electronic methods to one of the oldest experimental topics in atmospheric science.
+New measurements aloft have been obtained by enhancing standard meteorological balloon systems and, more recently, by instrumenting uncrewed aircraft.
+This paper describes the principles of the measurement technology (Sect.
+2) and the application to extensive layer clouds (Sect.
+3), and reviews the applications beyond atmospheric electricity, to radioactivity, space weather, turbulence, dust electrification and optical cloud detection (Sect.
+4).
+The overall findings concerning layer clouds are summarised in Sect.
+5, with general conclusions on the value of the enhanced radiosonde strategy given in Sect.
+6. Initially, to provide context and motivation with which to close this introductory section, early historical developments in atmospheric electricity and electrostatics are briefly described, followed by outlining the scientific questions around the possible relationship between space weather, ionisation and clouds.

-55 1.1 Early atmospheric electrostatics
+1.1 Early atmospheric electrostatics

-56 A convenient starting point is the defining year in atmospheric electricity, 1752, which is associated with Benjamin weather and non-thunderstorm clouds, which emerged around the same time.
+A convenient starting point is the defining year in atmospheric electricity, 1752, which is associated with Benjamin Franklin's famous kite experiment.
+Some exact details remain debated, but it provoked wider investigations of cloud electricity (Berger and Ait Amar, 2009).
+Less well known, however, are the findings about the electricity of fair weather and non-thunderstorm clouds, which emerged around the same time.
 For example, by 1753, the pioneer investigator John Canton had observed that